lop-Louis/northbook/docs/index.md

 date: '2025-01-15'
 ---

-For now, Northbook is a **small pilot** for the web frontend chapter.
+Northbook started as a **small pilot** for the web frontend chapter and is now the platform baseline.

 It does three things only: